 Furthermore, POE is superior to the previous angle classification methods.
-The overly heavy classification head leads to slow inference speed, such as CSL [22] and MEBOW [31].
-On the contrary, the coarse-grained angle encoding cannot accurately measure the deviation of the angle, such as DCL [30].
+The overly heavy classification head leads to slow inference speed, such as CSL (Yang and Yan, 2020) and MEBOW (Wu et al., 2020a).
+On the contrary, the coarse-grained angle encoding cannot accurately measure the deviation of the angle, such as DCL (Yang et al., 2021a).
 Our method is more generalized and flexible, and we can adjust the significant conditions of POE to make a trade-off between accuracy and computational overhead.
-Besides, some existing angle classification methods deviate from practical meaning and thus they are difficult to learn, such as angle encoding with Gray code [30].
+Besides, some existing angle classification methods deviate from practical meaning and thus they are difficult to learn, such as angle encoding with Gray code (Yang et al., 2021a).
 POE coding is an interpretable method inspired by progressive orientation approximation, and thus it is easier to converge.

 3.3.
-Loss Function
+Loss function